kevdonde/practice/README.md

 ## Installation

-The repository has a devcontainer.json.
-You should be able to run `>Remote-containers: Rebuild and Reopen in Container` from vscode.
+The repository has a devcontainer.json file.
+You should be able to run `>Remote-containers: Rebuild and Reopen in Container` from the vscode command palette.

-## Run the programs
+## Run the program

 From the command line you can then run any of the following commands as long as you `npm ci` or `npm install` first.